hjbhu6/yvertx/core_manual_yeti.md

 # File System

 Vert.x lets you manipulate files on the file system.
 File system operations are asynchronous and take a handler function as the last argument.

+The vert.x java-api also supports synchronous forms of that functions, however the yeit api does not, because a yeti wrapper is there only of little benefit.

 This function will be called when the operation is complete, or an error has occurred.
 The first argument passed into the callback is an exception, if an error occurred.
 This will be `null` if the operation completed successfully.
 If the operation returns a result that will be passed in the second argument to the handler.

 ## Synchronous forms